putyourlightson/craft-blitz-netlify/README.md

 The Netlify Deployer allows the [Blitz](https://putyourlightson.com/plugins/blitz) plugin for [Craft CMS](https://craftcms.com/) to deploy cached files directly to Netlify sites.

+> While the Netlify Deployer provides a quick and easy setup, the Git Deployer is recommended for deploying full sites including images and other static assets.

 ## Usage

 Install the deployer using composer.